By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 B. Night Eating Syndrome

 People who do this get upset about it; upset enough to go for treatment so I think this one is an improvement.
-The current description reminds me of cravings associated with addiction or impulse control problems.
+The current description reminds me of the cravings associated with addiction or impulse control problems.

 With Night Eating Syndrome you wake up, you eat and you remember eating.
 It is not the same as emotional eating.
-After the night eating you get upset about this behavior.
+After the night eating, you get upset about this behavior.
 The episode is not the result of changes in your sleep or eating pattern.

 C. Atypical Anorexia Nervosa

-In this condition the person does everything a person with anorexia does but their weight does not drop below the magic 85% of normal.
+In this condition, the person does everything a person with anorexia does but their weight does not drop below the magic 85% of normal.
 Hope the APA gives us some more to go on here.
 I can see how separating this from Avoidant Restrictive Food Intake disorder might be confusing.

 D. Subthreshold Bulimia Nervosa

 Same as Bulimia Nervosa but they don’t do the binging and compensating behaviors as often or for as long.
 The efforts to compensate for binging are less than once per week and/or last less than 3 months.
-This reminds me of depression with mild, moderate and severe categories.
+This reminds me of depression with mild, moderate, and severe categories.